RaheemAbol/rTrak/README.md

-Here's a detailed README for your retention tracking application, including the image you provided:

----

 # Retention Tracking Application

 This is a Spring Boot application for tracking employee retention rates.
 Users can upload CSV files containing employee data, and the application calculates and displays retention rates for different managers over a specified number of years.